 Below are some pictures from the barrel tasting, which took place in late October.

-First, a bonus tasting of the base beers from the two 100-BBL foeders that Hermitage acquired earlier this year (excellent starts to both foeder-aged beers, of which I’ll write more about in a future post).
+First, a bonus tasting of the base beers from the two 100-BBL foeders that Hermitage acquired earlier this year (excellent starts to both foeder-aged beers, about which I’ll write more in a future post).

 Greg drawing samples from the aforementioned barrels that were used to make Blood Orange American Sour.

 I had originally stopped by Hermitage to simply enjoy their latest Single Hop IPA, but I fortuitously bumped into Greg and his lovely family.
 After catching up, Greg asked if I had some time to taste the progress of his latest projects.
 And what ensued was a tasty, educational and memorable tasting experience.
 Thank you, Greg, for being so gracious with your time!